 occupational therapy and speech therapy are available through:

-- Community health centres- although for children, these services often have age cut points (6 years or school entry).
+- Community health centres - these services often have age cut points for children (6 years or school entry), despite Victorian government guidelines that define target populations as 0-12 years.

-- Early childhood intervention services (ECIS) - Children with developmental issues in more than one domain may be eligible for allied health through ECIS, which are now part of the National Disability Insurance Scheme (NDIS), although waiting lists remain long.
-Asylum seeker children/children in detention can also be referred.
+- Early childhood early intervention (ECEI) - children with developmental issues in more than one domain may be eligible for allied health through the National Disability Insurance Scheme (NDIS), although waiting lists are long.
+Asylum seeker children/children in detention can also be referred (see Disability webpage for process).

-- Hospitals provide allied health services for hospital patients.
+- Hospitals provide allied health services for hospital inpatients.

-- School aged children may (rarely) be able to access allied health through the school system.
+- School aged children may be able to access allied health at school (usually in place in specialist education, rare in mainstream education).

-- Private allied health is often inaccessible due to cost and lack of language service support.
+- Private allied health is often inaccessible due to cost.
 Bilingual health professional directories are available:

 - Community detention - individuals require case by case approval via IHMS for allied health services.